SillyTavern/SillyTavern-Docs/Usage/API Connections/koboldAI.md

 ### Basic Settings

 Standard KoboldAI settings files are used here.
-To add your own settings, simply add the file .settings in `SillyTavern\public\KoboldAI Settings`
+To add your own settings, simply add the file .settings in `SillyTavern\data\<user-handle>\KoboldAI Settings`

 ### Soft Prompts